rishi741/generativerconverstionalproject/README.md

 the decoder input data
 the decoder target data

 The reason i have used two decoder data is  to do with a technique known as teacher forcing that most seq2seq models employ during training.
-Here’s the idea: i have a  input token from the previous timestep to help train the model for the current timestep’s target token.
+Here’s the idea: i have a  input token from the previous timestep to help train the model for the current timestep’s target token now for training_model.py
+Deep learning models in Keras are built in layers, where each layer is a step in the model.

+the encoder requires two layer types from Keras:

+An input layer, which defines a matrix to hold all the one-hot vectors that is feeded to the model.
+An LSTM layer, with some output dimensionality.
+We can import these layers as well as the model we need like so:

+from keras.layers import Input, LSTM from keras.models import Model
+Next, i set up the input layer, which requires some number of dimensions that we’re providing.
+In this casee the code is written to handle varying batch sizes, so  don’t need to specify that dimension.

+# the shape specifies the input matrix sizes
+encoder_inputs = Input(shape=(None, num_encoder_tokens))
+For the LSTM layer,  to select the dimensionality (the size of the LSTM’s hidden states, which helps determine how closely the model molds itself to the training data — something we can play around with) and whether to return the state (in this case we do):

+encoder_lstm = LSTM(100, return_state=True)
+# we're using a dimensionality of 100
+# so any LSTM output matrix will have
+# shape [batch_size, 100]
+ the only thing that require  from the encoder is its final states.
+We can get these by linking  LSTM layer with  input layer:

+encoder_outputs, state_hidden, state_cell = encoder_lstm(encoder_inputs)
+encoder_outputs isn’t really important for us, so we can just discard it.
+However, the states, we’ll save in a list:

+encoder_states = [state_hidden, state_cell]